defo-project/ech-dev-utils/README.md

   supported for ECHConfig values - this isn't used so much any more as the ``make test`` target in the OpenSSL build now does the equivalent and is much quicker
-- [smoke_ech.sh](scripts/smoke_ech.sh) runs through a list of sites known to support ECH and reports on status

 ## Scripts to play with ECHConfig values (that may get put in the DNS)